Live Fast, Die Young: GMC lifetimes in the FIRE cosmological simulations of Milky Way-mass galaxies: Methods

 \subsection{Tracking the Evolution of Clouds}

 To track the evolution of clouds, we follow the methodology used in previous studies \citep[e.g.][]{hopkins2012, dobbs2013}.
 Given a specific GMC $i$ in snapshot $n$, we identify the descendant or progenitor of this GMC (in snapshot $n \pm 1$) as the FOF group that contains the most total mass in elements from the original GMC $i$.
 We take the reference GMC at arbitrary snapshots, spaced by 10 Myr to avoid double counting.
+We track each cloud forward and backward until it has lost 50\% of its original/reference mass at the midpoint snapshot. \citet{richings2016} have shown the measured lifetime can vary depending on what subset of the GMC is used to assess this fraction.
+In this work, this mass evaluation is made irrespective of whether or not the particles were part of the reference mass.
+We have performed a comparison of the methods discussed in \citet{richings2016} in our GMC population for {\tt m12i}.
+We find a difference in the median GMC lifetime of $\sim 1$ Myr.

-We track each cloud forward and backward until it has lost 50\% of its original/reference mass.
-We also stop tracking if the cloud's elements no longer make up the main constituent after a merger, for example, when a cloud is absorbed into a larger cloud.
-In this Letter, we examine only the subset of clouds that die according to the mass loss criterion; we will examine clouds that die via agglomeration into a larger cloud in future work.
-This agglomerated subset constitutes $\sim65\%$ of all clouds, and $\sim 58\%$ of clouds in our population of most massive clouds, with $N_p\!>\!100$.
+We also stop tracking if the cloud's elements no longer make up the main constituent after a merger, for example, when a cloud is absorbed/subsumed into a larger cloud.
+This subsumed population, across all hosts, constitutes $\sim69\%$ of all clouds, and $\sim 57\%$ of clouds in our population of most massive clouds, with $N_p\!>\!100$.
+In the following sections of the paper we present both comparisons of cloud properties and comparisons of the subsumed population with the mass loss cloud population.

 Of course, the choice of mass threshold impacts the resultant lifetime measurement.
 We tested this by examining lifetimes using mass cutoffs of $1/2$, $1/e$, and $1/5$ of the original mass.
 These lead to small changes to the peak of the GMC lifetime distribution, increasing it by $1-2$ Myr.
-We also measure lifetimes of the overdense gas cloud as a coherent unit; we do not follow the creation of destruction of molecular gas, so are {\em not} measuring the lifetimes of molecules or other species within clouds.
+Appendix \ref{sec:app} presents these differences.
+Further, we note that we measure lifetimes of the overdense gas cloud as a coherent unit; we do not follow the creation of destruction of molecular gas, so are {\em not} measuring the lifetimes of molecules or other species within clouds.
 One should note these caveats in making comparisons to observationally measured GMC lifetimes.